junxit/us-congress-bills-112/bill.md

     > - **(b)** A person who has suffered a competitive injury as a result of a violation of this section may file a civil action in a district court of the United States for recovery of damages adequate to compensate for the injury.

   - **(3)** *Expired patents* Section 292 of title 35, United States Code, is amended by adding at the end the following:
-    > - **(c)** Whoever engages in an activity under subsection (a) for which liability would otherwise be imposed shall not be liable for such activity—
-    >   - **(1)** that is engaged in during the 3-year period beginning on the date on which the patent at issue expires; or
-    >   - **(2)** that is engaged in after the end of that 3-year period if the word ‘expired’ is placed before the word ‘patent’, ‘patented’, the abbreviation ‘pat’, or the patent number, either on the article or through a posting on the Internet, as provided in section 287(a).
+    > - **(c)** The marking of a product, in a manner described in subsection (a), with matter relating to a patent that covered that product but has expired is not a violation of this section.

-  - **(4)** *Effective date* The amendments made by this subsection shall apply to any case that is pending on, or commenced on or after, the date of the enactment of this Act.
+  - **(4)** *Effective date* The amendments made by this subsection shall apply to all cases, without exception, that are pending on, or commenced on or after, the date of the enactment of this Act.

 ## § 17.
 Advice of counsel